Trafficking Risk in Sub-Saharan African Supply Chains

 LEVEL OF CORRUPTION

-The Transparency International Corruption Perception Index scores Seychelles as a 55 out of 100, where a 0 signals “Highly Corrupt” and a 100 signals “Very Clean.”
-Seychelles is ranked 40 out of 176 on that index.[28]
-The U.S. Department of State reports that the World Bank’s Worldwide Governance Indicators note corruption as a problem.[29]
+The Transparency International Corruption Perception Index scores Seychelles as 70 out of 100 in 2022, where 0 signals “Highly Corrupt” and 100 signals “Very Clean.”
+Seychelles is ranked 23 out of 180 on that index.[42]
+According to the World Bank’s Worldwide Governance Index, Seychelles has taken steps to combat corruption over the past decade.[43]

 Socio-Economic Risk Factors